RevHex/customer_banking/README.md

-# Savings and CD Account Interest Calculator
+# Account Interest Calculator for Savings and CDs

 ## Overview